Gotsmy/sweat_normalization/README.md

 ```

 ### 1.3 Testing Installation
-To test a (shortened) simulation run you can execute
+To test if the installation was successful, you can execute a (shortened) simulation run.
 ```
 python tests/run_simulation_example.py
 ```